mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

           **Rush**

 name:     Scion's First Wish
-text:     Give a friendly minion +1⚔️/+1❤️.
+text:     Give an allied minion +1⚔️/+1❤️.
 Draw a card.

 name:     Stone to Spears
-text:     A friendly Structure gains +3⚔️ and may move and attack this turn if able.
+text:     An allied Structure gains +3⚔️ and may move and attack this turn if able.

 name:     Whisper of the Sands
 text:     **Echo**
-          Transform up to two friendly Wind Dervishes into Sand Howlers.
+          Transform up to two allied Wind Dervishes into Sand Howlers.

 name:     Atom Klinger
 text:     Whenever you equip an artifact, this minion gains +⚔️ equal to the artifact's cost.